If you haven’t noticed, dog food today is elevated. I’m talkin’ MICHELIN star worthy chow in some cases.

 Curious what’s inside Jinx’ kibble and how they stand apart from traditional brands like Purina?
 Keep reading to learn about their product as we review their approach to modernizing the way we feed our furry friends.

-Jinx is a direct-to-consumer dog food startup that combines the benefits of natural, non-artificial ingredients with the convenience and cost-efficiency of kibble.
+Jinx is a direct-to-consumer pet startup that combines the benefits of natural, non-artificial ingredients with the convenience and cost-efficiency of kibble.

 Their brand of “advanced nutrition” doggie kibble is available exclusively online and delivered to your doorstep (for free!)